obinnaokechukwu/introduction-to-ai-engineering/chapters/12-domain-specific-prompting.md

 **Reported Issue:** {issue_description}

 **Your Knowledge Base for this Device Type:**
 - Common Issues: {knowledge.get('common_issues', 'N/A')}
 - Required Tools: {knowledge.get('diagnostic_tools', 'N/A')}
 - Critical Safety Note: {knowledge.get('safety_note', 'Follow standard safety procedures.')}

 Create a systematic, step-by-step troubleshooting guide.
 Structure it with the following sections:
 1. **Initial Assessment & Safety:** What to check first and what safety precautions to take.
 2. **Hypothesis 1 (Most Likely Cause):** State the most probable cause based on the issue and your knowledge.
 3. **Verification Steps for Hypothesis 1:** List the specific actions to confirm or deny this cause.
 4. **Hypothesis 2 (Next Likely Cause):** State the second most probable cause.
 5. **Verification Steps for Hypothesis 2:** List the actions to test this hypothesis.
 6. **Escalation Path:** When to stop and call for a specialist engineer.
 """

-        response = client.chat.completions.create(
+        response = self.client.chat.completions.create(
             model="gpt-4o-mini",
             messages=[{"role": "user", "content": prompt}],
             temperature=0.2